Top of page logo

-Bohol is legendary for its breathtaking scenery – from the famous chocolate hills to the many waterfalls, caves and small mountains.
+One of my favourite places to dive in the Philippines, Bohol is famous for its breathtaking scenery – from its famous chocolate hills to the many waterfalls, caves and beaches.

 Chocolate hills of Bohol.